emiapwil/alto-draft/src/design.md

         object {
             JSONString          pid<2..2>;
+            LinkPropertyType -> JSONValue;
         } LinkDesc;

-If the "type" field in the capabilities is "end-to-end", there MUST be no "links" field in the data component and ALTO clients MUST ignore the field if it is mistakenly provided.
+If the "type" field in the capabilities is "end-to-end", there MUST be no "links" field in the data component and no "internal" field in any node description.
+At the same time, ALTO clients MUST ignore these fields if they are mistakenly provided.

-If the "type" field in the capabilities is "topological", the "links" field MUST be provided.
+If the "type" field in the capabilities is "topological", the "links" field and the "internal" field MUST be provided.

 <!-- ]]] -->